Vasio-NL/custom-k8s-deploy-ECR-action/README.md

           container-repository-name: vasio
           kube-config-base64: ${{ secrets.KUBE_CONFIG_B64 }}
 ```

-The container repository name is the name that is prefixed to the image name.
-An example image:

-`1234567890.dkr.ecr.eu-west-1.amazonaws.com/vasio/cool-project:latest`

-In this example, the container repository name is `vasio` and the image name is `cool-project`.

 ### For developers: Updating the action
 When making changes, make sure to tag new versions so they can be used in Github workflows.
 The action uses semantic versioning.